-If you’re upgrading a VDA that has Personal vDisk (PvD) installed, see Important notice about upgrading VDAs.
+If you’re upgrading a VDA that has Personal vDisk (PvD) installed, see Upgrade VDAs to 1912 or later.

 There are two types of VDAs for Windows machines: VDA for multi-session OS and VDA for single OS.
 (For information about VDAs for Linux machines, see the Linux Virtual Delivery Agent documentation.)

 Before starting an installation, review Prepare to install and complete all preparation tasks.

 Before installing VDAs, you should have already installed the core components.
 You can also create the site before installing VDAs.

 This article describes the installation wizard sequence when installing a VDA.
 Command-line equivalents are provided.
 For details, see Install using the command line.

 Step 1.
 Download the product software and launch the wizard

 If you’re using the full-product installer:

 - If you haven’t downloaded the product ISO yet: